cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 - remove tokens from the sending account
 - add shares the delegation object or add them to a created validator object
 - add new delegator shares and update the `Validator` object
-- transfer the `delegation.Amount` `Coins` from the delegator `Account` to the `BondedPool` or the `NotBondedTokens` `ModuleAccount` depending if the `validator.Status` is `Bonded` or not
+- transfer the `delegation.Amount` `Coins` from the delegator `Account` to the `BondedPool` or the `NotBondedPool` `ModuleAccount` depending if the `validator.Status` is `Bonded` or not
 - delete record the existing record from `ValidatorByPowerIndex`
 - add an new updated record to the `ValidatorByPowerIndex`

-#### Unbond Delegation
+### Begin Unbonding

 As a part of the Undelegate and Complete Unbonding state transitions Unbond Delegation may be called.

 - subtract the unbonded shares from delegator
+- if the validator is `Unbonding` or `Bonded` add the tokens to an `UnbondingDelegation` Entry
+- if the validator is `Unbonded` send the tokens directly to the withdraw account
 - update the delegation or remove the delegation if there are no more shares
 - if the delegation is the operator of the validator and no more shares exist then trigger a jail validator
 - update the validator with removed the delegator shares and associated coins
-- if the validator state is `Bondedd`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedTokens` `ModuleAccount`
+- if the validator state is `Bonded`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedPool` `ModuleAccount`
 - remove the validator if it is unbonded and there are no more delegation shares.

-### Undelegate

-When an delegation occurs both the validator and the delegation objects are affected

-- perform an unbond delegation
-- if the validator is `Unbonding` or `Bonded` add the tokens to an `UnbondingDelegation` Entry
-- if the validator is `Unbonded` send the tokens directly to the withdraw account

 ### Complete Unbonding